UPPMAX/uppmax_intro_day_1/docs/sessions/filesystem.md

     The initial slash indicates it is in the root folder.

-- Navigate to that folder (in your facorite way!).
+- Navigate to that folder (in your favorite way!).
   Estimate the number of projects in that folder

 ???- question "Answer"